mdzahidsa/healthcenter/README.md

 We used library references for Kendo "https://kendo.cdn.telerik.com/2022.3.1109/js/jquery.min.js",https://demos.telerik.com/kendo-ui/grid/index taken form website.
 We used library references for Kendo "https://kendo.cdn.telerik.com/2022.3.1109/js/kendo.all.min.js",https://demos.telerik.com/kendo-ui/grid/index taken form website.kendo links for grid binding.
 We used library references for font "https://cdnjs.cloudflare.com/ajax/libs/font-awesome/4.7.0/css/font-awesome.min.css", https://fontawesome.com/ form website.

+Open Visual studio 2022
+Run the project by double clicking on Health.sln which can be found in Health folder.

+The user must configure the connection string which can be found in appsettings.json file.

+  "ConnectionStrings": {
+    "HealthcenterConn": "Data Source=DELL\\SQLEXPRESS;Initial Catalog=HealthCenterDB;Integrated Security=true"
+  },

+Open MS SQL Server Management studio copy the server’s name and paste it at Data source.
+This must have  ” \\”.
+Initial Catalog should be your Database name.
+In this project it is HealthCenterDB.

+Create database name HealthCenterDB in the MS SQL Management studio then Run the script .sql file consisting of creation of tables and stored procedures .

 Run the project by pressing the START button.
 Open the front .html file in visual studio code